 Before opening an account at the firm, we advise to read Fidelity Investments review.

 There we list investing commissions and important fees, areas where company excels and where it is lacking as well as trading and

-research amenities review.
+research amenities features.
 Below the article Fidelity's customers posted dozens of their own reviews.
 It is important, however,

 to remember that angry clients are much more likely to seek out websites and post reviews than those who are satisfied.